Mixed-precision iterative refinement for low-rank Lyapunov equations: Numerical experiments

 \subsection{Performance on benchmark problems}

 Finally, we evaluate the performance of the IR algorithms on Lyapunov equations from the SLICOT library\footnote{https://www.slicot.org} of benchmark examples of model reduction problems~\cite{chva02}.
 Key characteristics of the test problems are listed in Table~\ref{tab:testmat-slicot}.
 For each dataset, we estimate $\kappa_F(A)$ as well as $\kappa_{\sign}(B)$ in the Frobenius norm.
 The latter was done in double precision by using the \texttt{funm\_condest\_fro} function from the Matrix Function Toolbox~\cite[App.~D]{high:FM}.
 Since the sign function Newton iteration~\eqref{eq:newton-lyapu} for solving the Lyapunov equation~\eqref{eq:lyap} is essentially computing $\sign(B)$, the value of $\kappa_{\sign}(B)$ is useful for predicting the accuracy of the Newton solver in floating-point arithmetic.
-Indeed, the sign function Newton iterations can be numerically rather unstable even for mildly ill-conditioned small-and-dense problems~\cite[Chap.~5]{high:FM}.

 The numerical results are presented in Table~\ref{tab:test-slicot}.
 Perhaps not surprisingly, the IR framework with both types of solvers only reached convergence on few problems that are relatively well conditioned when $u_s=$ bf16.
-For the other problems, the limiting residual presented in Table~\ref{table:ir3} is clearly irrelevant, as the iterates failed to approach sufficiently near the solution.
+For the other problems, the limiting residual presented in Table~\ref{table:ir3} is clearly irrelevant.
 With $u_s=$ fp32, the algorithm converges in most cases, except on three problems of which $\kappa_{\sign}(B)$ has a magnitude of $10^{10}$; this ill-conditioning appears to have prevented the algorithm from reaching a relative residual of the order of the unit roundoff when $u=$ fp64.
 Since most problems within the dataset are mild- to ill-conditioned, the total number of Newton iterations across all refinement steps is typically more than doubled when the solver precision $u_s$ decreases from fp64 to fp32.
 However, the ratios $k_h^{\max}/k_s^{\max}$ and $k_s^{\max}/k_d^{\max}$ are below $1$ in all cases where both solvers are convergent, which once again demonstrates the potential for acceleration on well-conditioned problems by using low precision in the solver.